Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 • Sanding in tight corners

-This might not be used on every installation.
-But when you need it and have it handy it can be a time-saver for tackling odd cutoff jobs like wood shims in tight corners, cutting back drywall or even trimming off stray nail or screw heads.
-What’s more this tool is excellent for window and door installation as well for trimming shims and drywall.
+This might only be used on some installations.
+But when you need it and have it handy, it can be a time-saver for tackling odd cutoff jobs like wood shims in tight corners, cutting back drywall, or even trimming off stray nails or screw heads.
+Moreover, this tool is excellent for window and door installation and trimming shims and drywall.

 12. Portable table saw